Junipilly/Junipilly/README.md

 i also do not roleplay so apologies if i ignore you if you approach me to do so!

+i would rather not accept friend reqs from people i havent actually interacted a lot with on ponytown so if i decline that does not mean i hate you!

 *Check out my art at the bottom :D!!* ↓

 ### ⁺˚⋆｡°✩₊✩°｡⋆˚⁺